 Essay 1, Prompt 1: USC believes that one learns best when interacting with people of different backgrounds, experiences and perspectives.
 Tell us about a time you were exposed to a new idea or when your beliefs were challenged by another point of view.
 (250 words)

 This first option is a perfect opportunity to tell a story, because that’s exactly what it’s asking you to do!
 College is all about opening your mind and expanding your horizons, and admissions readers at USC want to know that you’re up to the task.
-Can you think of a moment from your life when you learned something new, considered an opposing idea, or changed your perspective on something?
+Start with a moment from your life when you learned something new, considered an opposing idea, or changed your perspective on something.

 Essay 1, Prompt 2: USC faculty place an emphasis on interdisciplinary academic opportunities.
 Describe something outside of your intended academic focus about which you are interested in learning.
 (250 words)

-USC is looking for students that are passionate about learning, who will take advantage of the wide variety of classes the school has to offer.
-This second choice of prompts gives you the opportunity to show the ways that you’ve demonstrated such curiosity.
+USC is looking for students who are passionate about learning, who will take advantage of the wide variety of classes the school has to offer.
+This second choice gives you the opportunity to show ways you’ve demonstrated such curiosity.
 How have you sought out learning opportunities, outside of your high school curriculum?
 You’re not limited to strictly academic learning!
 It could be a new skill or hobby — anything that you’re interested in exploring further during college.

 Essay 1, Prompt 3: What is something about yourself that is essential to understanding you?

-Since this third option is so direct, you might be tempted to just tell readers about yourself, but remember that it’s always best to show using action!
-Aside from that, though, you pretty much have free reign to respond however you like — as long as you’re telling a story that will help readers understand who you are as a person and a student, in ways that are not repetitive of other parts of your application.
+Since this third option is so direct, you might be tempted to just tell readers what you think, but remember that it’s usually stronger to show yourself in action, not just in your own thoughts!
+Aside from that, though, you pretty much have free rein to respond however you like — so be honest and have fun with it, in ways that don't repeat info from other parts of your application.

 USC Essay #2